moneytree/moneytree-link-android-sdk/README.md

 ```

 > :information_source: Complete configuration by contacting Moneytree with the information in *[Passwordless Sign Up/Login and Login Link](#passwordless-sign-uplogin-and-login-link)*

+### Configuring LINK Kit

+As of Android 12, for LINK Kit to integrate with your application as a trusted web activity that does not show browser UI, we must register your application in a digital asset links file hosted by Moneytree.
+In order to do so, we need your application ID (which looks something like `com.companyname.appname`) and your SHA-256 app signing fingerprints.

 ### Initializing the SDK